 - On the Add Activity pop-up, enter all relevant details, and then click Add.

 You can import an activity through a CSV file* similar to how you import leads.
 Importing will only create activities and won’t work for updating them.
 Before you import activities, you should know-

 - Which activity type you’re looking to import.
 You can only import activities pertaining to one activity type.

 For example, you can import multiple entries of a sales activity or you can import multiple instances of a custom activity, but you can’t import both sales and custom activity types with one CSV file.

 - How the fields in your CSV will match the fields of that activity type.
 You’ll have to do the mapping after uploading the file.

 - The CSV file you upload must have only one lead identifier and it is mandatory.
-It could be either the Lead Number or Prospect Id/Lead ID or Email or Phone.
-However, if you have set uniqueness for some other lead field (PAN number, Social Security Number, etc.), then you can use this as the identifier as well.
+It could be either the Lead Number or Prospect Id/Lead Id or Email or Phone.
+However, if you’ve set uniqueness for some other lead field (PAN number, Social Security Number, etc.), then you can use this as the identifier as well.

 - Activity Date is mandatory.
 You can choose the format while mapping your CSV to the activity type fields.

 - For the activity owner, you can pass the User Id or the user’s Email Address.

 - You don’t have to pass custom fields in the CSV even if you’ve set them as mandatory manually.

 5.2 Custom Activities with Custom Field Sets